Selling Your Second Home: Key Insights and Tax Strategies

 Contact Us

-Capital gains taxes are applicable only to the net gain from your sale.
-Consider your basis, sales price, and any associated costs such as sales costs.
-For example, if you initially paid $400,000 and sell for $650,000 with $40,000 in sales fees, only the $210,000 gain is taxable.
-If inherited, your basis typically starts at the property's fair market value at the decedent's date of death.
+Capital gains taxes are based on the net gain from your sale.
+For example, if the invested basis is $400,000 and you sell for $650,000 with $40,000 in expenses, the net gain is $210,000, which is taxable.
+Inherited homes generally use their market value at the decedent's date of death as the starting basis.

-Taxes vary based on how long you've owned the asset and your total income level.
+The tax rate depends on how long you've owned the asset and your income.

-• Short-term gains, applicable when owned for a year or less, are taxed as ordinary income, often up to 37%.
+• Short-term capital gains apply to assets owned for a year or less, taxed as ordinary income, possibly up to 37%.

 Let's Chat!